 As we’ve done in Malaysia, Singapore, the Philippines and Indonesia, Mambu’s APAC team looks forward to working closely with some of the virtual bank licence applicants in Thailand over the coming months to guide them on technology decisions and ensure they’re building future-ready banks that will withstand the tests of time.

-Draft framework under review
+Draft framework timeline